animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap-annotations.md

-To realize the intent behind these annotations, you must understand that there are two types of cache instances that can be created with {data-store-name}: a client cache or a peer cache.
+To realize the intent behind these annotations, you must understand that there are two types of cache instances that can be created with
+GemFire: a client cache or a peer cache.

 </div>

 <div class="paragraph">

-You can configure a Spring Boot application as a {data-store-name} cache client with an instance of `ClientCache`, which can communicate with an existing cluster of {data-store-name} servers used to manage the application’s data.
-The client-server topology is the most common system architecture employed when using {data-store-name} and you can make your Spring Boot application a cache client, with a `ClientCache` instance, simply by annotating it with `@ClientCacheApplication`.
+You can configure a Spring Boot application as a GemFire cache client with an instance of `ClientCache`, which can communicate with an existing cluster of GemFire servers used to manage the application’s data.
+The client-server topology is the most common system architecture employed when using GemFire and you can make your Spring Boot application a cache client, with a `ClientCache` instance, simply by annotating it with `@ClientCacheApplication`.